 Songkran Music Festival is an "unlimited-fun event".
 This three-day event takes place from the 13th of April to the 15th in Bangkok.
 It is, no doubt, the biggest celebration of the Songkran festival.
 It takes the party to the next level.
 In this hip and happening music festival, top class DJs from all around the world come and do a concert.
 Some of the popular international DJs that were present were DJ Snake, Mashd N Kutcher, Sick Individuals, Oliver Heldens, Krewella, and Ummet Ozcan.
 TUJAMO and OOKAY are also added to this list.
 It is popularly known amongst the locals as S2O, where the S stands for Songkran and 2O stands for 2O from H2O, symbolizing fun and water play.

-The recent S2O Songkran Music Festival that was held this year in Park Rama IX, Bangkok 2018 was conducted at an area spanning 6,000 square feet.
+The recent S2O Songkran Music Festival 2018 was held in Park Rama IX.
+Bangkok 2018 was conducted at an area spanning 6,000 square feet.
 The park had a big stage around 70 meters long.
 It featured a 360-degree water technique that was showering every inch of the venue and soaking the people, making it a fun event.
 EDM, House and Bounce music beats were played all through the day into the nights.
 Fireworks added to the fun and beauty in the night.
 The music festival was spiced up with excellent local Thailand food entrees from popular Thai restaurants.

 The S2O Songkran Music Festival is so popular that it has been completely sold out for three years in a row now.
 Owing to its popularity, if you plan on being a part of this event you will have to book your tickets well in advance.
-Tickets can be purchased online on different websites.
-Contact us for a tailor-made tour!
+UME Travel would be pleased to book the tickets for you.

 Majority of the people reading this post love to travel.
 Well, traveling to Thailand in April is the best option for those looking forward to spending quality vacations with their friends, family, and colleagues – all appreciation goes to the amazing Songkran Festival.
 Make sure to book in advance so you do not miss out on a fun traditional holiday.